Code-Institute-Submissions/p4-devstories-1/README.md

     - ### Crud Functionality
     - Devstories handles data with full CRUD Functionality:
-    - Create - Users can create, account, profile, post, comment, like
+    - Create - Users can create, account, profile, post a blog
-    - Read - Users can view the posts of other users
+    - Read - Users can view the posts of other users and their own.
     - Update - Users can update their blog posts with new context
     - Delete - Users can delete their own blog posts